 Roman philosophers like Aristotle and Plutarch spent much time grappling over the circle of life.
 They raised the long-lasting question of whether the chicken or egg entered the world first.
 Ever since, humanity’s fascination with our origins hasn’t waned; even we of the twenty-first century still spend time ruminating over issues like Adam and Eve, the Big Bang theory and the nature of time.
 It’s no surprise, then, that the chicken-and-egg debate has continued to interest both scientists and laymen alike.
 So, the question still stands: Which came first, the chicken or the egg?

 Here are three arguments for the egg as the original Earth-dweller, and three reasons the chicken was actually the first one standing.

 Eggs in the Lead

-As the question which came first, the chicken or the egg is paradoxical in nature, the answer may lie in the context.
+As the question which came first, the chicken or the egg, is paradoxical in nature, the answer may lie in the context.
 For instance, a look at our nutritional regimen, where eggs and chickens play their most dominant role in our lives, provides a clear answer: the egg came first.
-Our token first meal of the day unequivocally consists of eggs, with poultry only nearing our plates during lunch or dinner.
+Our token first meal of the day typically consists of eggs, with poultry only nearing our plates during lunch or dinner.
 This basic breakfast etiquette originated with the Ancient Romans, and humans worldwide have been carrying the sensible tradition ever since.